-Misaki dominates an opening mat wrestling exchange, constantly switching to a new hold whenever Kyuuri tries to free herself or reverse.
-When Kyuuri finally manages to tie Misaki up, the latter pulls her hair for leverage to reverse into a pinning combination for 2.
+Misaki dominates an opening mat wrestling exchange, constantly switching to a new hold whenever Kyuri tries to free herself or reverse.
+When Kyuri finally manages to tie Misaki up, the latter pulls her hair for leverage to reverse into a pinning combination for 2.
 They square up again to applause.

 Collar and elbow tie up is immediately turned into a headlock by Misaki.
-Kyuuri fights out of this one with forearms instead of continuing the counter wrestling, but after she sends Misaki to the ropes she eats a shoulder tackle on the rebound.
-Misaki hits the ropes again and Kyuuri drops down, but Misaki holds on to stop herself then just stomps on Kyuuri’s back.
-Kyuuri gets up and Ohata charges with a clothesline.
-Kyuuri ducks then rebounds off the ropes with a crossbody for her first real offensive move of the match.
+Kyuri fights out of this one with forearms instead of continuing the counter wrestling, but after she sends Misaki to the ropes she eats a shoulder tackle on the rebound.
+Misaki hits the ropes again and Kyuri drops down, but Misaki holds on to stop herself then just stomps on Kyuri’s back.
+Kyuri gets up and Ohata charges with a clothesline.
+Kyuri ducks then rebounds off the ropes with a crossbody for her first real offensive move of the match.
 It only gets 1.

-Kyuuri follows with a snapmare then steps over Ohata’s shoulder with one leg and pulls back on both arms.
+Kyuri follows with a snapmare then steps over Ohata’s shoulder with one leg and pulls back on both arms.
 Ohata seems trapped and in pain, which is an important detail.
-Odd bit follows where Kyuuri puts her foot on the rope for leverage (or possibly to keep her balance) and ref Mio counts, but when Kyuuri removes her foot she’s allowed to keep the hold on.
-A couple seconds later Misaki gets her foot on the ropes and this time Kyuuri has to completely break.
+Odd bit follows where Kyuri puts her foot on the rope for leverage (or possibly to keep her balance) and ref Mio counts, but when Kyuri removes her foot she’s allowed to keep the hold on.
+A couple seconds later Misaki gets her foot on the ropes and this time Kyuri has to completely break.

-Back to the center, Misaki’s face down and Kyuuri gets on her back for a camel clutch.
-Misaki hides her arms beneath her to block it, so Kyuuri slaps her back hard and grabs an arm when Misaki flinches.
+Back to the center, Misaki’s face down and Kyuri gets on her back for a camel clutch.
+Misaki hides her arms beneath her to block it, so Kyuri slaps her back hard and grabs an arm when Misaki flinches.
 Repeat for the other arm.
 Nice bit.
-Kyuuri signals for the cheek pinch taunt, but Misaki’s having none of it, as she frees herself by sliding backwards through Kyuuri’s legs, tripping her in the process into position so Misaki can apply her own camel clutch and execute the intended taunt on Kyuuri instead.
+Kyuri signals for the cheek pinch taunt, but Misaki’s having none of it, as she frees herself by sliding backwards through Kyuri’s legs, tripping her in the process into position so Misaki can apply her own camel clutch and execute the intended taunt on Kyuri instead.

-She smacks Kyuuri upside the head as she breaks, hits a couple strikes as Kyuuri gets up, then hairtosses her across the ring a couple times.
-Kyuuri’s seated in corner and Misaki stands on her to choke.
-Scoop slam in the center and Misaki covers for 2 with just one knee across Kyuuri’s chest.
-Hard curbstomp follows and Misaki sits on Kyuuri’s chest this time in another cocky cover for 2.
-Mocking, dismissive kicks to the back of the head as Kyuuri tries to stand.
+She smacks Kyuri upside the head as she breaks, hits a couple strikes as Kyuri gets up, then hairtosses her across the ring a couple times.
+Kyuri’s seated in corner and Misaki stands on her to choke.
+Scoop slam in the center and Misaki covers for 2 with just one knee across Kyuri’s chest.
+Hard curbstomp follows and Misaki sits on Kyuri’s chest this time in another cocky cover for 2.
+Mocking, dismissive kicks to the back of the head as Kyuri tries to stand.
 Great arrogant touches being shown by Ohata that suit the story they’re telling.
-As mentioned she’s one of my favorite wrestlers and yet after these last couple of minutes I want to see Kyuuri kick her ass.
+As mentioned she’s one of my favorite wrestlers and yet after these last couple of minutes I want to see Kyuri kick her ass.

-Misaki hits the ropes and charges Kyuuri but runs right into a beautiful judo takedown.
-Kyuuri capitalizes with a trio of slingblades for 2, and when Misaki kicks out Kyuuri uses the momentum to apply an armbar.
+Misaki hits the ropes and charges Kyuri but runs right into a beautiful judo takedown.
+Kyuri capitalizes with a trio of slingblades for 2, and when Misaki kicks out Kyuri uses the momentum to apply an armbar.
 I can’t stress enough how much I adore that spot.
-Misaki rolls through but Kyuuri hangs on and reapplies it, but they’re too close to the ropes and Misaki simply extends her leg to reach them for the quick break.
+Misaki rolls through but Kyuri hangs on and reapplies it, but they’re too close to the ropes and Misaki simply extends her leg to reach them for the quick break.

-Fisherman attempt by Kyuuri countered with a knee to the gut followed by a DDT.
-Kyuuri’s down in the corner, which means it’s time for Misaki’s crossbody.
+Fisherman attempt by Kyuri countered with a knee to the gut followed by a DDT.
+Kyuri’s down in the corner, which means it’s time for Misaki’s crossbody.
 It connects and Misaki goes up and sits on the top turnbuckle.
-Kyuuri clearly hasn’t scouted Misaki enough, as when the latter taunts Kyuuri she runs straight towards Misaki going for a forearm, which Misaki of course catches and leans back with Kyuuri’s arm for her trademark rope suspended armbar.
+Kyuri clearly hasn’t scouted Misaki enough, as when the latter taunts Kyuri she runs straight towards Misaki going for a forearm, which Misaki of course catches and leans back with Kyuri’s arm for her trademark rope suspended armbar.

-Misaki hits the ropes and goes for the crossbody to the seated Kyuuri.
-Kyuuri rolls through though, and in a great move doesn’t stop once she’s in cover position but keeps rolling a little more until Misaki’s arm is exposed and applies a key lock.
+Misaki hits the ropes and goes for the crossbody to the seated Kyuri.
+Kyuri rolls through though, and in a great move doesn’t stop once she’s in cover position but keeps rolling a little more until Misaki’s arm is exposed and applies a key lock.
 Misaki’s going CRAZY trying to get to the ropes and screaming in pain.
-She makes it but as soon as Kyuuri breaks she goes for the arm trap submission.
+She makes it but as soon as Kyuri breaks she goes for the arm trap submission.
 Misaki counters with a rollup for 2.
-As they get up from that Kyuuri grabs a small package for 2.
+As they get up from that Kyuri grabs a small package for 2.

-Kyuuri ducks a clothesline and kicks at Misaki’s arm, then hits the ropes … and Misaki lands the spinning double sledge on the rebounding Kyuuri and the latter falls like a chopped down tree.
+Kyuri ducks a clothesline and kicks at Misaki’s arm, then hits the ropes … and Misaki lands the spinning double sledge on the rebounding Kyuri and the latter falls like a chopped down tree.
 Misaki covers for a close 2.

-Misaki’s looking for the cross armbreaker again, which Kyuuri beautifully counters into a stretch muffler.
-Ohata’s screaming again and flailing around to try to escape, and ends up forcing Kyuuri down by getting a leg around her head.
-She uses it to get free, grabs an arm and rolls Kyuuri over and stretches out behind her shoulders.
+Misaki’s looking for the cross armbreaker again, which Kyuri beautifully counters into a stretch muffler.
+Ohata’s screaming again and flailing around to try to escape, and ends up forcing Kyuri down by getting a leg around her head.
+She uses it to get free, grabs an arm and rolls Kyuri over and stretches out behind her shoulders.

-That position can only mean one thing, and it’s bad news for Kyuuri.
-Indeed, one arm gets locked up by Misaki’s right leg, the other trapped and over extended by Misaki’s arms, Misaki’s left leg goes around Kyuuri’s head and that’s the Fairy Lock completed which quickly gives Misaki a submission victory.
+That position can only mean one thing, and it’s bad news for Kyuri.
+Indeed, one arm gets locked up by Misaki’s right leg, the other trapped and over extended by Misaki’s arms, Misaki’s left leg goes around Kyuri’s head and that’s the Fairy Lock completed which quickly gives Misaki a submission victory.